 - Personification: The below sentences are good examples of personifications,

 i.
 “It took me many years.
 Maybe your wisdom will come much more quickly than mine.”
 (12)

 ii.
 And the strongest memory that came was hunger.
 It came from many generations back.
-Centuries The population had gotten so big that hunger was everywhere.
+Centuries back.
+The population had gotten so big that hunger was everywhere.
 Excruciating hunger and starvation.
 It was followed by warfare.
 (13)

 These examples show as if wisdom and memory have life and emotions of their own.

 - Protagonist: The young boy, Jonas, is the protagonist of the novel.
 The novel starts with his entry into the story and ends with his plans to release memories in the Community.

 - Repetition: The examples of repetitions are given in the below sentences,

 i.
 His father smiled his gentle smile.
 (2)

 ii.
 Almost every citizen in the community had dark eyes.
 His parents did, and